 Along much of the coast of Sub-Saharan African there are rainforests that can stretch up to 300 kilometers inland, and in addition there is jungle in a continuous band around the equator — in what today is Congo.
 In the rainforest the climate is hot and humid, vegetation is dense and light is often blocked by trees that can grow to be up to fifty meters tall.
-The jungle is a generous environment, despite the presence of scourges such as the tsetse fly, and there are plenty of animals that could be hunted and plants that could be gathered.
+The jungle is a generous environment, despite the presence of scourges such as the tsetse fly.
+There are plenty of animals that could be hunted and plants that could be gathered.
 And that is exactly what the people who originally lived here did — they were hunters and gatherers.
-But the communities were not very large, certainly not larger than a thousand people, and they had little by means of political institutions.
+But the communities were not very large and they had little by means of political institutions.
 Instead the communities were structured around family and kin and held together by social ties rather than by political coercion.
 Since the people living in the jungle moved around in response to the seasonal variation in game and plants, they were not tied to any particular location.
 Occasionally they would come into conflict with other groups over access to economic resources such hunting grounds, but these conflicts are better described as raids than as wars.

 It was here that Pharaonic Egypt emerged around 3,000 BCE, quickly growing into one of the mightiest kingdoms of the ancient world.
-The Pharaohs built pyramids and temples and elaborate irrigation systems; they developed a writing system, and are famous for their funeral rites, not least for their embalmed mummies.
+The Pharaohs built pyramids and temples and elaborate irrigation systems; they developed a writing system too, and are famous for their funeral rites, not least for their embalmed mummies.
 The pyramids at Giza, built in the middle of the third millennium BCE, with their iconic sphinx, were considered by the Greeks as one of the “seven wonders of the world.”
-Indeed, the Greeks were much impressed with everything Egyptian and this ancient African civilization had a profound influence on the subsequent development of Greek culture.
+Indeed, the Greeks were much impressed with everything Egyptian.
+This ancient African civilization had a profound influence on the subsequent development of Greek culture.
 [Read more: “Black Athena“]

 What is more certain is that the Aksumite kingdom was heavily involved in trade both with the Arabian peninsula and with the world beyond.
 They were for example famous exporters of frankincense and myrrh, which together with gold were the presents said to have been given to Jesus after his birth.
 The Aksumites were trading across the Indian Ocean too, and they are referred to as ivory merchants in Periplus of the Erythraean Sea, a guidebook and merchant’s manual dating from the first century CE.
 Located at the intersection of these shipping lanes, the Aksumite kingdom became a major player in the trade which connected India and the Roman empire.
 The Aksumite kings minted their own coins in order to facilitate trade, and they erected steles, enormous stone slabs, in order to commemorate their achievements.
 Many of these steles can still be seen today.